 Standing Wraps 101: Under-Wrap Liniment & Even-Pressure Guide

 Wrapping isn’t about squeezing legs into submission.
-It’s about clean prep, a thin, sensation-free under-wrap layer, and smooth, even pressure—then a calm recheck so tomorrow stays ride-ready.
+It’s about clean prep, a thin under-wrap layer, and smooth, even pressure—followed by a calm recheck so tomorrow stays ride-ready.

 Why Riders Wrap (and When Not To)